Complaining about a vet

 If this doesn't work, you could take legal action - you should get expert legal advice first.

-You must start legal action for negligence within 5 years of it happening.
-If it’s been longer than 5 years, get advice from your local Citizens Advice bureau or Advice Direct Scotland’s consumer service to see if you can still start legal action.
+You must start legal action for negligence within 6 years of it happening.
+If it’s been longer than 6 years, get advice from the Citizens Advice consumer service to see if you can still start legal action.

 It can be very difficult to prove negligence.
 Often, it comes down to your vet’s professional judgement about what the most appropriate treatment was for your pet.
 You might need to get a second opinion, but another vet might be reluctant to get involved in a complaint against a member of their profession.
 If they agree to give you a second opinion, they will probably charge you.